 The fledgling group played clubs around Detroit, such as the El Cino and the Cozy Corner.
 However, because they were so young, they had to have a guardian, and could only be in the club while they were performing (since these clubs tended to have liquor, raunchy comics, strippers and other corruptions).
 Between performances, they stayed outside, sitting in a car.
 Of course, since they were still in school, they could only work on weekends.

 In the late fall of 1951, the Serenaders won the Tuesday night amateur contest at the Paradise Theater.
 The next week, bandleader Johnny Otis, who helped out many groups, was booked into the Paradise, and was looking forward to seeing them.
-However, he had shown up a week too late, and, while the Serenaders were backstage, the amateur group that Otis saw that night (and decided to help) was the Royals (with former Serenader Henry Booth).
+However, he had shown up a week too late, and, while the Serenaders were backstage, the amateur group that Otis saw that night (and decided to help) was the Falcons (with former Serenader Henry Booth).
+Since Otis was at the Paradise the week of October 12, the Serenaders must have won on Tuesday, October 9.

 The Serenaders were street corner singers, who would wander over to 3530 Hastings Street, the location of Joe's Record Shop, owned by Joe Battle (who called himself "Joe von Battle").
 One day, they stopped in to sing for him, and he decided to record them on his J V B label.
 The result was a re-make of Lonnie Johnson's 1948 hit "Tomorrow Night" (with Thearon in the lead), backed with "Why Don't You Do Right" (led by Noah).
 The latter song had been written in 1942 by Joe McCoy and popularized that year by Lil Green.
 The following year it was done by Peggy Lee, with Benny Goodman's Orchestra, in the film Stage Door Canteen.
 (More recently, the song turned up in the cartoon feature Who Framed Roger Rabbit?)
 While J V B had been around for several years, for some reason Joe decided to release the Serenaders' record on a different series than he normally used; this, and the fact that it was never reviewed, makes it hard to date.
 The recording date (even the year) is unknown; the record was probably released in early 1952.